 By default, Spark is pretty chatty in its logs, so you’ll need to skip past some of the lines that start scrolling through.
 The migrator will print out some diagnostics when it starts up; for example:

-This output will help you make sure that the schema is being retrieved correctly from Cassandra and being processed correctly for writing to Scylla.
+This output will help you make sure that the schema is being retrieved correctly from Cassandra and being processed correctly for writing to ScyllaDB.
 When the actual transfers start, you’ll see output similar to this:

 You can keep track of the progress using the Spark application UI, conveniently located at